jmuganga54/The-Modern-Javascript/11 Asynchronous Javascript/ReadMe.md

 //Expected output: undefined
 ```
-now based off of what we learned about functions in one of the first sections of this course, we know that undefined is going to print.
+now based of what we learned about functions in one of the first sections of this course, we know that undefined is going to print.

 `Undefined` is the default return value if you don't explicits return anything.